fu4303/pokemob/README.md

 * At the same time, previously received data doesn’t get lost, it gets stored in array, so there is no need to fetch again when filters are removed;
 * Filter by type works with multiple selected types;

-* Filter by name sends request on https://pokeapi.co/api/v2/pokémon/{name}
+* Filter by name sends request on https://pokeapi.co/api/v2/pokémon/{name}, and works by full match;

 ### Notes:

 * I don’t use images from the API, because I wanted to get them in a better quality.
 Insted, I used images provided by https://pokeres.bastionbot.org ;

 ### To impove:
-Ideally, filter should cache data and use it to check it in first place before making API calls.
+Ideally, filter should cache data and use it to check it in first place before making API calls;